JuliaClimate/ClimateBase.jl/docs/src/statistics.md

 longitude_circshift
 ```

-### Types of spatial coordinates
+### Types of spatial information
-At the moment the following type of spatial coordinates are supported:
+Spatial information (excluding height/pressure dimensions) in ClimateBase.jl exists in one of two forms:
 ```@docs
-LonLatGrid
+OrthogonalSpace
-UnstructuredGrid
+CoordinateSpace
 ```

 ClimateBase.jl works with either type of spatial coordinate system.